Skip to content

 He has authored rail-trail guidebooks for several states and was co-chair of the 1999 International Trails and Greenways Conference.

 Prior to joining RTC, Tom worked as a congressional staffer for the 1st District of Maryland and spent six years with the Chesapeake Bay Foundation.
 Other professional credits include serving as a recreation planner for the National Park Service and as a naturalist in New York City.
-He is a former co-hosted of the cable TV show “Green Works.”
+He is a former co-host of the cable TV show “Green Works.”

 Tom has a Masters of Regional Planning from the University of Massachusetts and is a former officer of the U.S. Navy Reserve.